CyberRyan1/CCS-UE5-Modding/README.md

 Of course these can be combined as well into `.\pack.ps1 .\money_counter_1234\ .\my_counter_mod_P.pak -p 10 -z -cleanup` so we give a priority, zip the files and then delete the files we zipped.

-## 4. Using the mod
+## 4. Using the Mod
 To use the mod we place the `.pak`, `.utoc` and `.ucas` files we created into `C:\Program Files\Steam\steamapps\common\Cash Cleaner Simulator\CashCleanerSimulator\Content\Paks\~mods`.
 The folder `~mods` is mainly chosen as a sort of community convention of Unreal Engine game mods. the mods will load when just putting them in `Paks` but it keeps it nice and clean if they just go into `~mods` especially if the game expands to have more `.pak`, `.utoc` and `.ucas` files itself instead of 1 monolithic file as it does now.

-## 5. Special section for people adventurous enough to try kismet modding
+## 5. Special Section for People Adventurous Enough to Try Kismet Modding
 There is a tool included in this for generating kismet graphs (one of the few tools that work with UE5 kismet blueprints).

 To use it just run `.\__tools\Kismet-Analyzer\kismet-analyzer.exe cfg .\counter_mod_1234\CashCleanerSimulator\Content\Core\Objects\BP_MoneyCounterTier2_Euro.uasset --ue-version VER_UE5_4 -m .\__tools\Mappings.usmap --dot .\__tools\Graphviz\bin\dot.exe`.
 The path of `.\counter_mod_1234\CashCleanerSimulator\Content\Core\Objects\BP_MoneyCounterTier2_Euro.uasset` is from the example above just to have an example in general.